RadCloudSplat: Scatterer-Driven 3D Gaussian Splatting with Point-Cloud Priors for Radiomap Extrapolation: RadCloudSplat Framework

-After efficiently extracting the positions,$\{\bm{\mu}_n^{\text{rad}}\}_{n=1}^N$ of key virtual scatterers through the RM reparameterization model (Section \ref{sec:relax}), the next step in RadSplatter is to determine the remaining properties of the major virtual scatterers to accurately synthesize RSS values.
-These properties, referred to as RadSplatter attributes, include attenuation signal \(\{\bm{\alpha}_n^{\text{rad}} \}_{n=1}^N\), RSS-encoded spherical harmonics coefficients \( \{\bm{\tau}_n^{\text{rad}}\}_{n=1}^N \), and the covariance matrices \( \{\bm{\Sigma}_n^{\text{rad}}\}_{n=1}^N \).
+After efficiently extracting the positions,$\{\bm{\mu}_n^{\text{rad}}\}_{n=1}^N$ of key virtual scatterers through the RM reparameterization model (Section \ref{sec:relax}), the next step in RadCloudSplat is to determine the remaining properties of the major virtual scatterers to accurately synthesize RSS values.
+These properties, referred to RadCloudSplat attributes, include attenuation signal \(\{\bm{\alpha}_n^{\text{rad}} \}_{n=1}^N\), RSS-encoded SH coefficients \( \{\bm{\tau}_n^{\text{rad}}\}_{n=1}^N \), and the covariance matrices \( \{\bm{\Sigma}_n^{\text{rad}}\}_{n=1}^N \).
 These attributes are optimized to align with the physical principles of wireless signal propagation, ensuring accurate RSS predictions.